vinodh06/OrientationManager/README.md

 }
 ```

-In the above example, the `Text` view will display the current device orientation using the `currentOrientation` property.
-The `orient(with:)` modifier ensures that the view is updated whenever the device orientation changes.
+In the example above, the `Text` view will display the current device orientation using the `currentOrientation` property.
+The `orient(with:)` modifier ensures that the view is automatically updated whenever the device orientation changes.

-Or if you want it customized version means you can use it like this
+Also you can use the customized version to get the current device orientation.

 ### Get the Current Device Orientation

-You can access the current device orientation using the `OrientationManager.getOrientation` static property.
+To access the current device orientation, utilize the `OrientationManager.getOrientation` static property.
 It returns a `UIDeviceOrientation` value representing the current device orientation.

 ```swift
 let currentOrientation = OrientationManager.getOrientation